-Goal 2: During each year of its ten -year renewal charter term, each Charter System School shall "beat the odds" as determined by a formula measuring expected CCRPI.
-If each Charter System School fails to beat the odds in Year 1 of the charter, the Charter System shall decrease the number of Charter System Schools not beating the odds during Years 2 and 3 at a rate so that all Charter System Schools will beat the odds in Years 4 - 10.
+Goal 1: During each year of its first five-year charter term, each Charter System School shall "beat the odds" as determined by a formula measuring expected CCRPI without Challenge points.
+If less than all of the Charter System Schools beat the odds in the first year of the charter contract, the Charter System shall increase the number of Charter System Schools beating the odds each year so that all Charter System Schools will beat the odds in the fourth year of the charter contract.